karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 It can also collect metadata from your AWS resources and managed services, so you can correlate application data with infrastructure data.

-The main component of the AWS Distro for OpenTelemetry is the AWS OTEL Collector which is capable of ingesting metrics and traces sent by the apps, process them and finally export them into multiple AWS solutions.
+The main component of the AWS Distro for OpenTelemetry is the AWS OpenTelemetry Collector which is capable of ingesting metrics and traces sent by the apps, process them and export them into multiple AWS solutions.

 # AWS OpenTelemetry Collector